 Mr. Flynn has served as Town Counsel for thirty years to the Town of Natick, and has served as Town Counsel to the Town of Milton for twenty-two years.
 He represents these towns in all phases of municipal law including litigation, environmental matters, zoning, personnel issues, contracts, licensing, eminent domain, and the entire spectrum of town meeting issues.
 Mr. Flynn also has provided general counsel and special counsel services for over twenty years to many towns and school committees for general and litigation matters.
 He is a member of the Massachusetts City Solicitors and Town Counsel Association.
 He has lectured at educational seminars sponsored by the Massachusetts Selectmen’s Association.
 A seasoned trial attorney with extensive success in civil jury and non-jury trials before Massachusetts and federal courts, Mr. Flynn also has developed an expertise in real estate and contract law.
 Mr. Flynn is a graduate of Boston College and the Georgetown University Law Center, and he served in the Vietnam War with the United States Navy.

-Lauren Galvin practices in the areas of litigation and municipal law.
-Ms. Galvin has successfully represented municipal clients at a variety of court proceedings including injunction hearings, civil contempt hearings, dispositive motion hearings and trials in the Superior Court and Land Court.
-She conducts all states of litigation including initiation, discovery, trial preparation and appeals.
-Recently, Ms. Galvin successfully argued the landmark case at the Supreme Judicial Court which established the standard of review for Conservation Commission enforcement actions and established the standard for extending deadlines set by the Wetlands Protection Act.
-Additionally, Ms. Galvin regularly advises municipal clients on a wide range of issues that arise in the context of land use, eminent domain, local legislation, elections, public records requests, open meetings, conflicts of interest, trustee process, bankruptcy, licensing and contracts.
+Kevin S. Freytag is a member of the firm’s litigation and municipal practice areas.
+He represents individuals, businesses, municipalities, municipal boards and departments, school districts and retirements boards in a wide range of disputes including the areas of contract, construction, labor and employment, benefits, land-use and real-estate tax.
+Mr. Freytag has successfully represented public and private clients at a variety of court proceedings including injunction hearings, dispositive motion hearings and trials in the District Court, Superior Court and Land Court, Appellate Tax Board and the Massachusetts Appeals Court.
+He conducts all states of litigation including initiation, discovery, trial preparation and appeals.
+Mr. Freytag regularly advises municipal clients on a wide range of issues that arise in the context of land use, eminent domain, local legislation, elections, ethics, public records requests, open meetings, conflicts of interest, trustee process, bankruptcy, licensing and contracts.

 Mr. Graham is a managing partner with Murphy, Hesse, Toomey & Lehane, LLP and directs the firm’s corporate and commercial law practice areas.
 Mr. Graham has over thirty-five years experience in corporate organization, commercial contracting, business acquisition and sales, license and royalty agreements, intellectual property protection, commercial financing (bank, private placement and venture), commercial real estate acquisition, sale, leasing and construction, as well as general business counseling and advice.
 He has served as an arbitrator for the American Arbitration Association and has been a director for various charitable organizations, including Holyoke Hospital, South Shore Economic Development Corporation, Academy Hill Center for Gifted Children and is a member of the Governing Board of the South Shore Athena Powerlink program, a mentoring program for woman owned businesses.
 Mr. Graham is also an authorized agent for First American Title Insurance Company and Old Republic Title Insurance Company.
 He also has extensive commercial litigation experience having appeared before the Massachusetts Superior Court, Massachusetts Appeals Court, Supreme Judicial Court of Massachusetts and the US District Court for the Districts of Massachusetts and Connecticut.
 Mr. Graham is a graduate of Wesleyan University of Connecticut and received his J.D. cum laude from Suffolk University Law School.